ronituohino/swap/docs/report.md

 The crawler `USER_AGENT` field points to this website to inform what our crawling traffic is about.
 It is a good manner to identify your crawlers for website owners.
 Before we formed the index, our site was used as a notice for the websites we were crawling.

-## Observations, Lessons learned and Conclusions
+## Observations, Lessons Learned and Conclusions

 ### Infrastructure